HeshamMoneer/Phosphenes-Simulation/readme.md

 drawing a new one every time

 ## Additional notes
-Contrast brightness should come before modulation contrast brightness has a problem that needs fixing
+Contrast brightness should always come before modulation The performance after optimization is ~270 frames per second